This show finished on Saturday 12 October 2013, and this page is being kept for archival purposes only.

 It’s an enjoyable, stylish, and life-affirming version of a cosily charming musical.
 Credit must also go to pianist Dan Glover and harpist (yes, harpist) Sam MacAdam, whose position at the side of the stage brings them very much into the heart of the performance.
 It’s a show it’ll be sure to remember.

-on Friday 11 October for *All Edinburgh Theatre*
+Friday 11 October - By **Thom Dibdin** for *All Edinburgh Theatre*

 Sweetly cynical and taking all the right steps, The Edinburgh University Theatre Company’s production of world-record holding musical ‘The Fantasticks’ plays at the Bedlam Theatre to Saturday.